ahoymarcus/nextjs-myjs-tech-blog/articles/front-end-development-patterns-overview-2022-03-04.md

 ```

-In this second implementation the author simplifies the metter of the access modifier based only in the form as he defines what is exposed by the objects return, thus becaming public to be accessed.
+In this second implementation the author simplifies the matter of the access modifier based only in the form as he defines what is exposed by the objects return, thus becaming public to be accessed.

 Though, as the Marko Misura](https://www.toptal.com/javascript/comprehensive-guide-javascript-design-patterns) states in his article, this patterns a not a solution for everything, meaning that there is still situations where more approprieated solutions should be applied.

+#### The Singleton Pattern

 In a third example, the author talks about the use of a Singleton Pattern to solve problems where the application only need one instance of a object, though it can have modified properties, just as the cases where the same object can return different configurations: